prashanthcharla/lld/Design Patterns/structural/Decorator.md

 Structural design pattern that lets you add new behavior (features) to an object without changing its original class.
+It wraps the object with extra functionality.

 #### Key Points:
 * Problem: